 What is Adobe stock

-Adobe Stock is one of the many stock agencies out there that licenses media and sells it to clients on behalf of photographers, designers and artists.
-One thing I appreciate on Adobe Stock is that images are non-exclusive to Adobe Stock meaning that you can sell your images anywhere else.
+Adobe Stock is one of the many stock agencies out there that license media and sells it to clients on behalf of photographers, designers, and artists.
+One thing I appreciate about Adobe Stock is that images are non-exclusive to Adobe Stock meaning that you can sell your images anywhere else.

 How to become an Adobe Stock contributor

-Becoming an Adobe Stock contributor is the first step in order to start selling photos on Adobe Stock.
-It’s a very easy process and you can simply follow this guidance.
+Becoming an Adobe Stock contributor is the first step to start selling photos on Adobe Stock.
+It’s a very easy process and you can simply follow this guide.

 Once you have registered you can start uploading your images.
-Unlike shutterstock you don’t need to be accepted as a contributor but images must pass the quality control.
-Here a few tips in order to get your photos approved without issues:
+Unlike Shutterstock, you don’t need to be accepted as a contributor but images must pass the quality control.
+Here are a few tips to get your photos approved without issues:

 - Give a good description of the image

 - Make sure you use the correct category

 - Make sure you use good descriptive keywords and since you can add up to 50 keywords use as much as comes to your mind

 - In case you use images of people you will need a model release (you find a template on Adobe Stock here) but I am not very familiar with this process, to be honest